St Cyres School

 St Cyres School is an 11–18 mixed, English-medium, community secondary school and sixth form in Penarth, Vale of Glamorgan, Wales.
 It was established in 1958.

 Until June 2012, the school was split over two sites: the larger site at Penarth, and a smaller lower school (years 7 to 9) in the nearby village of Dinas Powys.
 The school has since been unified and moved into a new site, in the Penarth Learning Community.

 History

-The school has had three names in its short history: St Cyres Secondary Modern School, St Cyres Comprehensive School, and now, St Cyres School.
+The school has had three names in its history: St Cyres Secondary Modern School, St Cyres Comprehensive School, and now, St Cyres School.
 The school was established in 1958 and celebrated its 50th anniversary year during the Autumn term of 2008.
 Several special events took place marking the anniversary.

 Between 1958 and 1968 the school roll was bolstered by children from Radyr on the other side of Cardiff as it was quicker and easier for them to travel the nine miles by train to Penarth and attend either St Cyres Secondary Modern or Penarth Grammar School, than it was to walk or drive to nearer Cardiff schools.
 The arrangement only ceased when the direct rail link was removed by the Beeching axe.